 Skip to contents

-export_mfrm_results() writes the contents of an existing mfrm_results() object to a small shareable folder.
+export_mfrm_results() writes the contents of an existing mfrm_results() object to a compact analysis folder.
 It is a results-download helper for the comprehensive first-screen workflow, not a new estimation, diagnostics, or validation step.
+The folder is not deidentified or automatically shareable.

 Usage